Match the report title.

 Use this guide when

-Your message matches "EPUBCheck error" or one of the report titles above.
+Your message matches "EPUBCheck error code" or one of the report titles above.

 Upload if